 House-keeping for business

 - For companies, directors’ fees and employee bonuses may be deductible for the 2016-17 financial year if the directors pass a properly authorised resolution to make the payment by year-end (payment should be made as soon as practicable).
-Just be aware of the 2% debt tax for high income earners (see Delay income – One off opportunity for high-income earners)
+Just be aware of the 2% debt tax for high-income earners

 - For Trusts, it is essential that decisions to distribute pre 30 June income are documented in writing